-Legal expenses include Rs.
+i) Legal expenses include Rs.
 2,000.
 Incurred by assessee for defending a case for damages for breach of contract which was decided in favour of assessee.

-(ii) Depreciation of the year on asset other than patent right is Rs.16,900.
+CLASS: II BCOM PACOURSE NAME: INCOME TAX LAW AND PRACTICECOURSE CODE: 18PAU302UNIT: IIIBATCH-2018-2021 ii) Depreciation of the year on assets other than patent right is Rs.16,900.